kform-dev/choreo-examples/greeting-ref-example/README.md

-# choreo examples
+# choreo GreetingRef example

-assumption is you continue from the greeting example
+Assumption is you continue from the greeting example

 The goal of this exercise is to show how you can reference code or data from a blueprint example.
 As such you build more reusable code that can be leveraaged amongst various projects.